raspberrypilearning/binary-hero/en/step_3.md

 ### Binary numbers

-In this project you'll be using combinations of the four different keys to play different notes.
-You can think of each of the keys as either on (pressed) or off (not pressed).
+You will use different combinations of pressing the four keys to play different notes.
+Each of the keys is either on (pressed) or off (not pressed).
 This means that you can think of each combination of keys as a __binary number__.

-Moving from right to left the keys double in value, and are `1`, `2`, `4`, and `8`.
-By adding up the numbers above each key you can work out the value of the note.
+Moving from right to left the keys double in value: `1`, `2`, `4`, and `8`.
+By adding up the numbers above the keys that are pressed, you can work out the value of the note.

 ![Note value examples](images/note-values.png)

-There are 2<sup>4</sup> = __16 combinations__ that can be made with the four keys.
-This means that we can play 15 different notes, as `0` will mean that no note is played.
+There are 2<sup>4</sup> = __16 combinations__ of pressing the four keys.
+This means that you can play 15 different notes, as `0` will mean that no note plays.

 --- task ---
-Create a new variable called `note`{:class="blockdata"}, and drag it next to the 4 note sprites.
+Create a new variable called `note`{:class="blockdata"}, and drag it next to the four note sprites.

 ![Note variable](images/note-create.png)

 [[[generic-scratch-add-variable]]]

 --- /task ---

+`note`{:class="blockdata"} will store the value of the note that should be played.

 --- task ---
-Add code to the Stage to use the keys pressed to calculate the value of the note to be played.
+Add code to the Stage to use the combination of pressed keys to calculate the value of `note`{:class="blockdata"}.

 For example, when `c` and `v` are pressed, the value of `note`{:class="blockdata"} should be `3`.